Make your brand a standout –

 Now we know WHY it’s important – how do we achieve that?

-It all starts with understanding our audience thoroughly, and knowing how we can best serve them.
+Everything starts with understanding our audience thoroughly, and knowing how we can best serve them.
 Excellence in branding is built with purpose.

 Your visuals are a communication tool – visuals are just another type of language.
 You’ve heard the expression “a picture paints a thousand words”, and it’s absolutely true!
-It’s the images you choose,it’s the harmony of the colours, it’s the flow of the shapes in your chosen fonts.
+It’s the images you choose, it’s the harmony of the colours, it’s the flow of the shapes in your chosen fonts.
 And it’s how you put them together in your graphic layouts.

 Just as music conveys a mood, so too do all the elements of your brand.
 And people respond to that instinctively – beyond the logic of merely fixing the problem they have.
 We’re human, we respond to things emotively.
 And branding is about communicating the exact feeling that resonates with the ideal client and what they want to achieve.

-Back to basics – how to align your brand with your audience
+Back to basics – understand your audience

 As I said before – it’s not about the logo.
 There are lots of huge companies that don’t use any kind of icon or symbol, but just have a simple wordmark – their name in a particular font and/or colour.
 Tiffany & Co, Jeep, FedEx and The New York Times are just a few examples – and there are many, many others.